How Much Birth Control Costs Without Insurance

 Each birth control method comes with a different percentage of effectiveness.
 The most effective birth control methods are the birth control implant, the IUD, birth control shot, birth control vaginal ring, pill, patch, abstinence, sterilization, and vasectomy.

 How Can I Access Free Birth Control Without Insurance?

-Mircette, a popular prescribed birth control pill, is just about $18 through MiraRx.
-Ortho-try-cyclin, another popular birth control is just $15 through MiraRx.
+Mircette, a popular prescribed birth control pill, is as low as $18 through MiraRx (instead of $50).
+Ortho-try-cyclin, another popular birth control, costs as little as $15 using MiraRx.

 How Can I Get Birth Control?

 There are different ways to access birth control methods depending on the type.
 For the Birth Control Pill, you need a prescription.
-With spermicide, however, you do not need a prescription.
+With spermicide or condoms, however, you do not need a prescription.